Color: Development of theories of color vision

-In 1801 Thomas Young proposed his trichromatic theory, based on the observation that any color could be matched with a combination of three lights.
+In 1801, Thomas Young proposed his trichromatic theory, based on the observation that any color could be matched with a combination of three lights.
 This theory was later refined by James Clerk Maxwell and Hermann von Helmholtz.
 As Helmholtz puts it, "the principles of Newton's law of mixture were experimentally confirmed by Maxwell in 1856.
 Young's theory of color sensations, like so much else that this marvelous investigator achieved in advance of his time, remained unnoticed until Maxwell directed attention to it."

 At the same time as Helmholtz, Ewald Hering developed the opponent process theory of color, noting that color blindness and afterimages typically come in opponent pairs (red-green, blue-orange, yellow-violet, and black-white).
 Ultimately these two theories were synthesized in 1957 by Hurvich and Jameson, who showed that retinal processing corresponds to the trichromatic theory, while processing at the level of the lateral geniculate nucleus corresponds to the opponent theory.

-In 1931, an international group of experts known as the Commission internationale de l'éclairage (CIE) developed a mathematical color model, which mapped out the space of observable colors and assigned a set of three numbers to each.
+In 1931, the International Commission on Illumination (CIE), an international group of experts, developed a mathematical color model which mapped out the space of observable colors, allowing every individual color able to be specified with a set of three numbers.